lijianweizhuwei/CMPT886/project/index.md

 ## Project Introduction

+Our project aims to handle arbitrary SIMD instruction size, we plan to introduce a new method for handling arbitrary vectors with a combination of type legalization technology and the SWAR technology.
+However, while LLVM's grammar allows arbitrary vectors, implementations rarely support them.
+Vectors are implemented by LLVM backends as direct uses of the processor's SIMD registers.
+The SIMD registers are of fixed length, and have variable amounts of partitioning available.
+This means that common vectors (containing eg i4's, i8's, i16's) are well supported.
+However, if you have a vector containing, for example <12x3i>, for 36 bytes of storage, that is unlikely to fit in a SIMD register, and the partitioning offered by the register will be illsuited to your 3byte values.
+Our goal is to automatically convert your <12x3i> vector and operations using it into similarly efficient code using registers to store your values, and modified operations that preserve the speed of SIMD.

 ## What is SIMD type legalization?

 In the LLVM infrastructure, type legalization is the process of transforming IR code to replace all illegal types and operations with legal ones.